Chowanoc War: Course of the war

-In 1675, the Chowanoc attacked the English, disregarding the 1663 treaty.
-The English forces were commanded by Peter Jenkins.
+In 1676, the Chowanoc attacked the English, disregarding the 1663 treaty.The English forces were commanded by Peter Jenkins, but a lack of ammunition and organization prevented an effective response.
 Both sides suffered heavy losses.
 The settlers lived in their "isolated homesteads" in constant fear of attack, which made settler travel in the area difficult.
-However, they had the strength of guns.
-The war dragged on for two years, when in 1677, a ship arrived carrying arms and ammunition for the English.
-In the summer of 1677, the colony won, which was a "crushing defeat" for the Chowanoc.
-The tribe was moved from the Meherrin River to a reservation on Bennett's Creek, in modern-day Gates County.
+George Durant, a local settler, began a voyage to New England to purchase firearms "for defense against ye heathen," but would not return until the following year.